daytimedrinkingclub/shipstation-custom-domain/readme.md

 1. Log in to your Coolify dashboard
 2. Create a new service and connect it to your repository
 3. Configure the environment variables in Coolify, using the values from your `.env` file
+4. Ensure that Coolify is set to use the `docker-compose.yml` file for deployment
-4. Deploy the service through the Coolify dashboard
+5. Deploy the service through the Coolify dashboard

 ## Usage